 When to spot

-Resident year-round within its range.
-Most active during the early morning and late afternoon.
+Resident year-round in its restricted range.
+Most active and vocal during the early morning and late afternoon.